apache/pekko-http/docs/src/main/paradox/common/cors.md

 ## Rejection
 The CORS directives can reject requests using the `CorsRejection` class.
 Requests can be either malformed or not allowed to access the resource.

 A rejection handler is provided by the library to return meaningful HTTP responses.
-Read the pekko documentation (link TODO) to learn more about rejections, or if you need to write your own handler.
+Read the @ref[Pekko documentation](../routing-dsl/rejections.md) to learn more about rejections, or if you need to write your own handler.

 Scala
 :   @@snip [CorsServerExample.scala](/docs/src/test/scala/docs/http/scaladsl/server/cors/CorsServerExample.scala) { #cors-server-example }